Warm Apple Cinnamon Oatmeal (Packed with Protein!)

-Warm Apple Cinnamon Protein Oatmeal has the hearty flavors of fall we love so much!
+Warm Apple Cinnamon Oatmeal that’s packed with protein and has the hearty flavors of fall we love so much!
 You guys are in for a treat with this bowl of creamy protein-packed oats, topped with caramelized bites of tender apples and crunchy pecans to make for the most perfect nutritious cozy breakfast.

 Meet my favorite fall breakfast!

-I enjoy my oatmeal on weekday mornings since it’s become part of my daily routine.
-But it would also be a lovely breakfast to make for guests or lazy weekend mornings – the best kind of mornings in the history of weekends.
+I enjoy my oatmeal most weekday mornings since it’s become part of my daily routine.
+But it would also be a lovely breakfast to make for guests or lazy weekend mornings.

 - Using a half scoop of protein is the perfect amount to add to oatmeal, to make it super delicious, but not give it a funny texture.
 A half scoop of your average protein powder has about 12g of protein.
 PLUS, they come in all kinds of fun flavors!